blue-soda/PDF-Optimizer/README.md

 ## License

-This project is open-source under the MIT License.
+This project is open-source under the BSD 3-Clause License.
 See the [LICENSE](LICENSE) file for details.